AdobeDocs/experience-platform.en/help/landing/api-guide.md

 # Getting started with Adobe Experience Platform APIs

-Using an API endpoint, you can perform basic CRUD operations against data, such as configuring computed attributes, accessing data/entities, exporting data, deleting unneeded data or batches, and more.
+Using an API endpoint, you can perform basic CRUD (Create, Read, Update, Delete) operations against data, such as configuring computed attributes, accessing data/entities, exporting data, deleting unneeded data or batches, and more.
 Adobe Experience Platform API services are closely linked to one another.
 The following guide is intended to outline the basics and fundamentals for getting started with Platform APIs.
 After reading this guide, you should be prepared to work with any of the individual Platform developer API guides such as [!DNL Flow Service], [!DNL Identity Service], and [!DNL Segmentation Service].

 ## Authentication and headers